mui/toolpad/docs/data/toolpad/studio/how-to-guides/railway-deploy.md

    by default.
 You can leave this unchanged.

-7. Toolpad Studio apps run on port 3000, so navigate to the **Variables** tab to add a `PORT` variable and set its value to 3000.
+7. Now a floating Deploy button will be shown on the top.
+Click it and the build starts.

-{{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/studio/deploy-railway/add-port-as-a-variable.png", "alt": "Adding port as a variable", "caption": "Adding PORT as a variable", "indent": 1 }}
+{{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/studio/deploy-railway/deploy.png", "alt": "Generating a public URL", "caption": "Generating a public URL", "indent": 1 }}

 8. Once this is successfully complete, you can access your Toolpad Studio app from the public URL available on the card.

 That's it!
-The app is up and [running](https://mui-toolpad-qr-generator-production.up.railway.app/prod/pages/qrcode).
+The app is up and [running](https://qr-generator-production-ccf4.up.railway.app/prod/pages/qrcode).

 Make changes, push to GitHub, and your app automatically redeploys each time.
 Like Railway, you can deploy to any hosting provider of your choice.

 Check out the Railway documentation for more advanced settings, like adding [variables](https://docs.railway.app/guides/variables) to your app.

+### Common Pitfalls

+1. Sometimes the build may fail as your app could be in a different directory.
+To configure the right path, navigate to the **Settings** tab and update the root directory.